leftfield-geospatial/orthority/README.md

 | | `nodata` | NODATA numeric value for the ortho-image (0 recommended).

 ## Example Application
-Four [NGI](http://www.ngi.gov.za/index.php/what-we-do/aerial-photography-and-imagery) images before and after orthorectification with simple_ortho.
+Four [NGI](http://www.ngi.gov.za/index.php/what-we-do/aerial-photography-and-imagery) images before and after orthorectification with simple-ortho.
 No radiometric (colour) adjustments have been applied, this will be addressed in a separate tool.

 ![example](./data/outputs/test_example/readme_eg.webp)